imasmitja/DeepReinforcementLearning-Udacity-Project2/README.md

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
 In the case of the plot above, the environment was solved at episode 63, since the average of the average scores from episodes 64 to 163 (inclusive) was greater than +30.

+## The Environment

+Follow the instructions below to explore the environment on your own machine!
+You will also learn how to use the Python API to control your agent.

+### Step 1: Activate the Environment

+If you haven't already, please follow the [instructions in the DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+These instructions can be found in `README.md` at the root of the repository.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

+(For Windows users) The ML-Agents toolkit supports Windows 10.
+While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
+Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.